IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 1. No need to use `hash table`, use `double pointers`.
 2. We can `prune` to make it faster.
+3. We need to remove duplicates and the key is where to write the removing code.

 ### 9. Sum of Four Numbers

 1. There are two classes of `pruning` in this problem.
 2. Notice the problem of `addition overflow`.
+3. We need to remove duplicates and the key is where to write the removing code.

 ## 4. String